shawkyebrahim2514/shawkyebrahim2514/README.md

-### Hi there 👋
+## Hi there 👋
 My name is Shawky Ebrahim

-I am a student of computer science and artificial intelligence at Cairo university
+I am a student of computer science and artificial intelligence Cairo university

 <!--
 **shawkyebrahim2514/shawkyebrahim2514** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.